Download Careers360 App

 Natural Selection

-Natural selection says that if certain favourable characteristics were to be liked, then the possessor of such characteristics is likely to leave behind progeny which has similar characteristics.
-They include for instance; the formation of antibiotic resistance in bacteria and the evolution of Darwin’s finches feeding habits.
+Natural selection explains that certain favourable characteristics are likely to be passed by to the progeny.
+They include, the formation of antibiotic resistance in bacteria and the evolution of Darwin’s finches feeding habits.

 Genetic Drift

-This means that genetic drift refers to the probability of changes in allele frequencies within the context of a gene pool, which is most effective in small populations.
-Genetic drift is well illustrated by the events such as the bottleneck effect which refers to the reduction of population size and the founder effect which involves the establishment of a new population by a few individuals.
+Genetic drift refers to the probability of changes in allele frequencies within a gene pool, which is effective in small populations.
+Genetic drift is illustrated by events such as the bottleneck effect which refers to the reduction of population size and the founder effect which involves the establishment of a new population by a few individuals.

 Gene Flow